DSACMS/npd_Puffin/LOCAL_LIBRARIES_SETUP.md

 # Local Libraries Setup Guide

-This document explains how the PuffinPyPipe project is configured to use local development versions of the csviper and plainerflow libraries.
+This document explains how the PuffinPyPipe project is configured to use local development versions of the csviper and npd_plainerflow libraries.

 ## Overview

 The PuffinPyPipe project now uses local, editable installations of:

 - **csviper** - Located at `../csviper`
-- **plainerflow** - Located at `../plainerflow`
+- **npd_plainerflow** - Located at `../npd_plainerflow`

 This means any changes you make to the source code of these libraries will be immediately available in the PuffinPyPipe project without needing to reinstall.